ealiaaa/Automatic-Jar-Opener/README.md

 ---

 ### What I would change
-- The *amount of global variables is egregious*, a state class would have been cleaner.
+- The amount of global variables is *egregious*, a state class would have been cleaner.

 <!-- -->

-*Please look at the diagram* for a **colored**, lightly abstracted walkthrough of the code, unless you want to remember 20 mutating global variables.
+**Please look at the diagram** for a **colored!**, lightly abstracted walkthrough of the code, unless you want to remember 20 mutating global variables.